Communities

 I think you are out of luck here.

-jaybeers‭ wrote almost 2 years ago
+jaybeers‭ wrote over 2 years ago

 Aww, I didn't notice the order issue with Zsh; I just did a quick test to see if I had the syntax correct so I could copy/paste the same thing and try it in BASH and see if it worked; it wasn't until I had your solution that I got hopeful enough to actually write a little wrapper around it to really test the output. :)